Vassalord

-It is licensed for an English language release in North America by Tokyopop.
-The manga was licensed in French by Kami for the first two volumes before Soleil Productions picked up the title and republished the series.
+before Soleil Productions picked up the title and republished the series.
 The manga is also licensed in Germany by Tokyopop Germany, in Poland by Studio JG and in Taiwan by Tong Li Publishing.
 The manga series was adapted into a series of four drama CDs by Frontier Works.
 An OVA was also adapted from the manga by Production I.G, which was released with the last volume of the manga on March 15, 2013.
 Reviews have been mixed about the series with reviewers praising or panning the characters' relationship with each other.

 Plot

 Vampires Charles J. Chrishunds (Charley) and Johnny Rayflo have a strange relationship.
 Charley is a cyborg vampire mix, and a vampire hunter for the Vatican, while his master Johnny enjoys a playboy lifestyle.
 While fighting crimes involving vampires, Charley struggles to control his lust for blood and for Johnny, while Johnny (previously known as Addie before becoming a vampire) delights in seducing his servant and attempts to deal with issues from his own past.
 Johnny cares about Charley (also known as Cherry and Chris), and the feelings don't seem to be one-sided.